National Project Management System Directive on the Monitoring of Real Property Projects' Conformance to the National Project Management System

 Reviewers must identify, analyze, evaluate, and document sufficient information to achieve the objectives of the review.
 The first step is to advise the supervisor/manager of the review framework, and schedule individual reviews based upon operational availability.
 National process consistency is required to allow for results comparison.

 Project staff will be provided with 10 working days' notice prior to the commencement of the project review to ensure that they are available.
 The notice will explain the review process, and include the NPMS conformance review form.
 There is an expectation that NPMS-required documentation will be presented using the Electronic Project Filing Structure (EPFS) however, some projects predate EPFS (September 2013), and so there will be certain files that remain in paper or draft form.
 The review will then proceed.
-A general notification can be sent to the project management population, but it shall not contain any dates for review of specific projects greater than 10 working days in advance.

 Project-specific preliminary findings are to be shared with the project leader/project manager to provide an opportunity to correct errors of fact.
 Project leaders/project managers are to be given five working days to respond.